 Check out these highlights from Great Websites for Kids (GWS) sponsored by the American Library Services to Children.
-For the complete list, please visit the Great Websites for Kids page.

 All About Birds: Learn all about birds on this website created by the Cornell Lab of Ornithology.
 Bird names, species, location and history are all featured.
 Also included are bird songs and videos.
 Great for: Elementary–Middle School.

-PBS Kids!: Games, videos, contests and more — all based on your favorite PBS Kids shows.
+PBS Kids!: Games, videos, contests and more—all based on your favorite PBS Kids shows.
 Great for: Preschool

 San Diego Zoo Kids: Take a virtual trip to the San Diego Zoo!
 You can find pictures of all the animals at the zoo, or watch videos or live animal cams.
 There are also games and activities on this site.
 Most suited for elementary age kids, but younger kids might enjoy the pictures and videos.
 Great for: Preschool–Elementary School.